bbalganjjm/natural_js/docs/v2/package.md

 # Pitfalls

-Use `import type` for `./page`, `./data`, `./ui`, and `./comm` until their functions are implemented.
+Use `import type` for the `./ui` entry and for type names in other entries; `./page`, `./data`, and `./comm` have runtime functions.
 The package is marked private during the alpha foundation to prevent accidental registry publication; local `npm pack` and installed-consumer checks still work.
-Do not run the root package's 1.x scripts as 2.0 checks.
+Use the root scripts for 2.0 checks; the 1.x package under `v1/` is reference material.

-The new `v2/` source and packed output use Apache-2.0.[^license] The root 1.x `LICENSE`, source headers, package metadata, and third-party files stay unchanged and are excluded from the 2.0 tarball.
+The root 2.0 source and packed output use Apache-2.0.[^license] The 1.x license, source headers, package metadata, and third-party files stay under `v1/` and are excluded from the 2.0 tarball.

 # Next

-Read the current [page](page.md), [data](data.md), [UI](ui.md), and [communication](comm.md) type entries and the implemented [FrameworkError](framework-error.md).
-Follow [the active plan](../implementation/current.md).
-M3 implements the common page, communication, and data runtime only after its detailed scope is reviewed.
+Read the implemented [page](page.md), [data](data.md), and [communication](comm.md) APIs, the [UI types](ui.md), and [FrameworkError](framework-error.md).
+Follow [the active plan](../implementation/current.md) for the next milestone gate.

 [^package]: 2.0 package and public exports
 [^compiler]: 2.0 TypeScript build settings